NVIDIA/bionemo-framework/sub-packages/bionemo-size-aware-batching/README.md

    prediction (from the previous step) to build batch of data so that the resulting mini-batches do not exceed a specified maximum total memory size.

 In addition, this package provides one solution to create homogeneous mini-batches, which can be useful to reduce the padding when aligning the shape of inputs when training or evaluating the models.
 This `BucketBatchSampler` can be used in conjunction with `torch.utils.data.BatchSampler`, `SizeAwareBatchSampler` or other user-defined batch samplers.
+This usage can leverage the `create_buckets` function and follow the steps below:

+1. Gather the tensor sizes of elements in the dataset, which are the shapes of tensors in a specific dimension where you want to reduce the padding.
+2. Provide your own bucket boundaries based on the tensor sizes, or create bucket boundaries with `create_buckets` function with the tensor sizes and bucket maximal width and the minimal bucket count.
+The `create_buckets` function will try to create buckets with smallest widths and element counts >= minimal bucket count, unless the maximal width or the boundary is reached.
+3. Use `BucketBatchSampler` with base batch sampler like `torch.utils.data.BatchSampler` or `SizeAwareBatchSampler` for each bucket.
+The `BucketBatchSampler` will select a bucket and generate mini-batches from this bucket using the base batch sampler for this bucket.
+   As such, the padding necessary for the generated mini-batches will be always smaller than the width of buckets.

 Refer to the later sections for the API documentation and examples on how to achieve each of the steps above.